bio-agents/bioagents-registry/INSTALL.md

 ### 4.3 Local email setup
 Important to note that the email system used to send emails regarding account creation and password reset will not work as intended out of the box .

-In order for the emails to work you need to provide credetials (email, password, smtp settings) in the backend/iechorapp/settings.py file. bio.agents production uses Zoho mail (http://zoho.com) which currently works well with our setup.
+In order for the emails to work you need to provide credetials (email, password, smtp settings) in the backend/iechorapp/settings.py file. bioagents.tech production uses Zoho mail (http://zoho.com) which currently works well with our setup.

 The easy way would be to make a Zoho email account and use that email information to make the email functionality run.
 Gmail and Yahoo were tried and the connections are blocked by Gmail and Yahoo because of security reasons.
 This is because Gmail and Yahoo don't accept a simple username-password login and require more strict settings.
-Feel free to implement this in your bio.agents instance.
+Feel free to implement this in your bioagents.tech instance.

 ### 4.4 Docker notes

-#### Build bio.agents Docker images
+#### Build bioagents.tech Docker images
 `docker-compose build`

-#### Run bio.agents containers
+#### Run bioagents.tech containers
 `docker-compose up`

-#### Stop bio.agents containers
+#### Stop bioagents.tech containers
 `docker-compose down`

-#### Stop bio.agents containers and remove data
+#### Stop bioagents.tech containers and remove data
 `docker-compose down -v`